February 28, 2023

 How to make money in college

-If you want some numbers to back up this obvious fact, here they are: The average college tuition is now $9,580 for in-state; out-of-state tuition averages $27,437.
+If you need some numbers to back up this obvious fact, here they are: The average college tuition is now $9,580 for in-state; out-of-state tuition averages $27,437.

 And the average all-in cost, including lodging, food, and books?
-A whopping $35,720 per year!
+A whopping $35,720 per year for an in-state education.

-This comprehensive guide gives students a leg-up by exploring how to make money in college.
+This comprehensive guide will give you a leg-up by exploring how to make money in college.
 We’ll cover everything from work-study to gig economy jobs—and much more!

 An overview of how to make money in college